 8. Sit at any beer bar and ring the bell!

 Walk down Bangla Road or any side lanes to see countless tiny bars, all looking “Same Same but Different”.
-A beer bar is a U shaped counter with colourful lights, loud music, a TV screen, a funny name you will have a hard time remembering, few friendly girls and some silly bar games to play.
-But the bell hangs at each bar is NOT a game!
+A beer bar is a U-shaped counter with colourful lights, loud music, a TV screen, a funny name you will have a hard time remembering, a few friendly girls and some silly bar games to play.
+But the bell hanging at each bar is NOT a game!
 It is a way to show your happiness and generosity!
 Ring it to pay a round of drinks to everyone around the bar! (expect 1,000 baht)

 There is no lack of live bands in Patong, and you will hear them long before you see them, and quality has increased a lot in recent years.
 There are several hot spots in Patong.
 New York Cafe and Monsoon Bar on Bangla Road, Red Hot near Jungceylon Mall, Baan Laimai Hotel on the beach road, and Hard Rock Cafe’s excellent bands.
 The entrance is free, but you need to order a drink.